Yealm Community Energy

 Generating a fund to reinvest locally generates considerable enthusiasm for what YCE brings to the community.

-Integral to good site management is support to landowners and ecologists for environmental improvements to the sites and to enhancing local biodiversity.
+Integral to good site management is support to landowners and ecologists for environmental improvements to the sites and to enhance local biodiversity.

 Number of people who benefit from the clean energy produced.